OF POSITIONS: 2 GRADE: 15

 The purpose of this classification is to undergo the necessary class room and on-the-job training in fire prevention, fire suppression, public fire education, emergency medical care and equipment maintenance.

 High school diploma or GED.
 State firefighter certification within 12 months of hire.
-Must possess a valid Georgia driver’s license.
-Must pass a basic 1st Responder (Medical) class offered by the department within 18 months of hire.
-Must successfully challenge and pass NPQ FF1 exam within 12 months of hire.
+Must possess a valid Georgia Class “C” Driver’s License and obtain a Class “F” or higher Georgia Driver’s License within 3 months of hire.
+Must pass an Emergency Medical Responder (EMR) class offered by the department within 18 months of hire.
+Must successfully obtain NPQ FF1, NPQ Hazardous Materials Operations, and Georgia Vehicle Extrication certifications within 12 months of hire.
 Must participate in assessment lab consisting of physical agility test, written exam and oral interview prior to hire.

 Attached is a copy of the job description.
 Please review thoroughly.
 Applications are available online at houstoncountyga.org, the County Annex Building, 200 Carl Vinson Parkway, Warner Robins and at the Houston County Public Works Department, 2018 Kings Chapel Road, Perry.
 Completed applications must be received prior to the end of the announcement dates in order to be considered.
 Applications and inquiries should be directed to the Personnel Department in Warner Robins or call 478-542-2005.
 As a last step prior to being employed, all applicants will be required to pass a drug test and a criminal background check.
 The drug test and background check will be administered by a physician/agency selected by the Board of Commissioners.